UMM-CSci-3601/3601-lab2_client-server/LABTASKS.md

 ```

 which would return the first 12 completed to-dos owned by
 Blanche ordered by category.

+:bangbang: If you have a combination of `limit` with other filters,
-Make sure you do the limiting step last so you don't miss any items.
+make sure you do the limiting step **last** so you don't miss any items.
+If you limit first to, say, 10 todos, then you might get down to the
+requested 10 todos, but then have later filters bring that down to 7
+or 5 or even zero.
+So make sure you limit last!

 Each of these if implemented properly should work in the provided client.